CR-continuation of arc-analytic maps: Preliminaries

 \begin{theorem}[{\cite[Thm.\,1.4]{Kur}}] There exists a unique noetherian topology $\AR$ on $\R^m$, such that the $\AR$-closed sets are precisely the semialgebraic arc-symmetric sets in $\R^m$. \end{theorem}

 (A topology is called \emph{noetherian}, when every descending sequence of closed sets is stationary.)
+For a detailed exposition of arc-symmetric sets, we refer the reader to \cite{Kur} or \cite{KP}.
+Here we recall only a few basic properties that will be used in the present paper.

 The class of $\AR$-closed sets includes, in particular, the real-algebraic sets as well as the Nash real-analytic sets (in the sense of \cite{BCR}).
 The $\AR$-topology is strictly finer than the Zariski topology on $\R^m$ (see, e.g., \cite[Ex.\,1.2]{Kur}).
 Moreover, it follows from the semialgebraic Curve Selection Lemma that $\AR$-closed sets are closed in the Euclidean topology in $\R^m$ (see \cite[Rem.\,1.3]{Kur}).

 An $\AR$-closed set $E$ is called \emph{$\AR$-irreducible}, when $E=E_1\cup E_2$ with $E_1,E_2$ $\AR$-closed implies that $E=E_1$ or $E=E_2$.
 It follows from Theorem~\ref{thm:AR-topology} that every $\AR$-closed set $E$ admits a (unique) finite decomposition $E=E_1\cup\dots\cup E_s$ into $\AR$-irreducible subsets such that $E_j\not\subset\bigcup_{k\neq j}E_k$ for $j=1,\dots,s$.
 The sets $E_j$ of this decomposition are called the $\AR$-irreducible components of $E$.